harryyoud/midnightsnack/README.md

   - You're too lazy to set up Jenkins

 ##      How do I use it?

-Clone the repo:
-  git clone git@github.com:harryyoud/midnightsnack
+1.  git clone git@github.com:harryyoud/midnightsnack
+2.  configure settings in `settings.sh`
+3.  ./main.sh
+4. Wait....
+5. Profit (or it failed - check the logs)

 ##      Configuration
 All configuration happens in the settings.sh file.
 They variables in there are either self-explanatory or have a comment attached